 It is important to note that positive self-talk is not self-delusion.
 Psychologically, it is known as Cognitive Reprogramming and acts to correct our faulty thinking.
 Faulty thinking is a bad habit that limits our chances for success and happiness.

 This strategy comes quite naturally to positive, optimistic people.
 It simply involves seeing each event in our lives in a positive light—always looking for the good in people, situations and events—it's an attitude thing.
 By maintaining a positive attitude or perspective we inoculate ourselves from negative emotions and bounce back from hardship and disappointment easier.
-Most importantly, we develop resilience to emotional setback.
+Most importantly, we develop resilience to an emotional setback.

 Circumstantial events trigger your thoughts, which then produce your feelings, which may then determine your behaviours.
 Events do not directly produce your emotions.
 Rather, it's the thoughts that we have about the event that affects our emotions.
 These emotions then influence our behaviour.
 Therefore, appraising things that happen to us using a 'Silver Lining Thinking' strategy is more likely to trigger a positive or neutral emotion rather than a negative, upsetting one.